alpqr/qvk6/README.md

 Experiments for a Rendering Hardware Interface abstraction for Qt 6 (QtRhi)
 ===================================================================

-The API and its backends (Vulkan, OpenGL (ES) 2.0, Direct3D 11) are reasonably complete in the sense that it should be possible to bring up a Qt Quick renderer on top of them (using Vulkan-style GLSL as the "common" shading language - translation seems to work pretty well for now, even to HLSL).
-Next up is a Metal backend and some cleanup.
+The API and its backends (Vulkan, OpenGL (ES) 2.0, Direct3D 11, Metal) are reasonably complete in the sense that it should be possible to bring up a Qt Quick renderer on top of them (using Vulkan-style GLSL as the "common" shading language - translation seems to work pretty well for now, including to HLSL and MSL).

 Experiments for more modern graphics shader management in future Qt (QtShaderTools)
 ===================================================================